 This document provides parents with an overview of the day, suggestions for the trip, and a list of what is included in the price.

 We hope your students are excited about your upcoming 'Trails, Rails, and Cowtown Tales' Discover Texas Field Trip!
 Here are some pre- and post-field trip activities that will help your students get the most out of their experience.

 Throughout the trip, students will be asked to define vocabulary terms.
 We have provided the vocabulary terms, definitions and pictures that will be covered.
 In addition, we have attached a PDF of the terms and definitions that you can print and share with your class.
-These definitions can be written in the journal on pages 4-5.
 It is important that the students become familiar with the vocabulary words before the field trip so they can actively participate in activities led by Education in Action staff members and get the most out of the experience.